HackSocNotts/Kotlin-Workshops/Part-1.md

 ```

 ### Your Turn!
 Write a function using `when` that takes a string, and returns true if the length of the string (`string.length`) is divisible by two AND the length of the string + 1 is divisible by 5, or return false otherwise.
-However, if the string is null, then you should return null.
+However, if the string is null, then you should return null (hint, you should check this first!).
 *Hint: the modulus operator `%` and the boolean and operator `&&` work the same as in pretty much every other language.*
 Use the below code to get started and ask the helpers if you have any issues.
 ```Kotlin